oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update2.md

       - Apply your changed Domain YAML file:

-          **NOTE**: Before you deploy the Domain YAML file, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
-If so, you need to put the Domain's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
-See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).
+          **NOTE**: Before you deploy the domain custom resource, ensure all nodes in your Kubernetes cluster [can access `auxiliary-image` and other images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

           ```shell
-          $ kubectl apply -f /tmp/mii-sample/mii-update2.yaml
+          $ kubectl apply -f /tmp/sample/mii-update2.yaml
           ```

     - Option 2: Use the updated Domain YAML file that is supplied with the sample:

-        **NOTE**: Before you deploy the Domain YAML file, determine if you have Kubernetes cluster worker nodes that are remote to your local machine.
-If so, you need to put the Domain's image in a location that these nodes can access and you may also need to modify your Domain YAML file to reference the new location.
-See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).
+        **NOTE**: Before you deploy the domain custom resource, ensure all nodes in your Kubernetes cluster [can access `auxiliary-image` and other images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

         ```shell
-        $ kubectl apply -f /tmp/mii-sample/domain-resources/WLS-AI/mii-update2-d2-WLS-AI-v1-ds.yaml
+        $ kubectl apply -f /tmp/sample/domain-resources/WLS-AI/mii-update2-d2-WLS-AI-v1-ds.yaml
         ```

 1. Wait for `sample-domain2` to start.